pingcap/tiunimanager-ui/README.md

 [![License](https://img.shields.io/badge/license-Apache--2.0-green?style=flat-square)](./LICENSE)

-TiUniManager UI is a general purpose, web-based UI for [TiUniManager](https://github.com/pingcap/tiunimanager), a database management platform built for operating and managing TiDB.
+TiUniManager UI is a general purpose, web-based UI for [TiUniManager](https://github.com/pingcap/tiunimanager), a database operation and maintenance management platform for TiDB.

 It allows users to view and manage TiDB clusters through the web-based UI.